Thank You! for stopping by again and wanting to read about the "Womenfolk" in my Life married to Granddaddy Ike Ivery.

 Hopefully she'll find me and we can share notes and DNA.
 Which is another whole "Blog Post" I'll have to start.
 I also wonder if both Mary's born around the same years knew each other in Midway?

 I have obtained good gems on the Henry's from the Courthouse in Bullock County, Alabama.
 Union Springs.

 |1880 Census for Mary Henry|

 Berta Hatcher: 3rd Wife History.
 Berta was the Daughter of Charles Hatcher and Margaret Lowery? /Collier born 1852.
 Her Parents were married November 21st, 1868.
 Colored Marriage Records Books, page 216.
 Judge W. H. Black.
 Her Mother passed and he married Estelle.
 Grandma Berta was born in 1877 in Alabama.
 After Freedom!
 She had 12 siblings.
 She passed away in 1952.
+She had 13 children with Granddaddy Ike.
 So many things she saw, things she did, things she didn't see that came to pass.
 She lived a long, fruitful life.